 Margret and Henry felt beaten down after a weekend visit with their daughter’s family.
-They were excited to see their grandchildren and spend time with their daughter but instead they became the target of their daughter’s verbal attacks.
+They were excited to see their grandchildren and spend time with their daughter but instead, they became the target of their daughter’s verbal attacks.
 At times, their daughter treated them like a complete stranger forbidding them to interact with the grandkids.
 Then when she needed something, she acted like they were best friends and guilted them into buying things.

 The confusing tactic of pushing Margret and Henry away and pulling them in closer was exhausting.
 Worse yet, their daughter demanded that if things weren’t done her way, they would never see their grandchildren again.
 She treated them like servants, acted superior, showed no concern for their feelings, and demanded attention even at the expense of her own kids.
-There was little kindness, only unfair accusations and constant strife.
+There were little kindness, only unfair accusations, and constant strife.

 After the trip, Margret and Henry sought out some counseling.
 They had gone to several therapists in the past who suggested that their daughter might be narcissistic.
-Not wanting to believe that it could be true, Margret and Henry kept trying, giving, hoping, and expecting things would get better.
+Not wanting to believe that it could be right, Margret and Henry kept trying, giving, hoping, and expecting things would get better.
 But it was worse.
 After the weekend from hell, they were open to learning more about narcissism and finding a better solution going forward.

 But everything they read about the disorder seemed to blame them as parents.
 One article claimed that narcissism is the sole product of dysfunctional parenting.
 But this didn’t make sense because they had a great relationship with their other two children and their families.
-It was just this one daughter that they struggled to have healthy interaction.
+It was just this one daughter that they struggled to have a healthy interaction.
 So they came to therapy with these questions.

 - Did I create this?
 Narcissism is part biology, environment, and choice.
 Narcissism does run in families and their lack of empathy seems to have a biological component.
 An environment can draw out the narcissism through neglect, abuse, trauma, death, or an addiction.
 This might have nothing to do with the parents, it could happen in school, at church, or even with friends.
-Lastly, everyone has ability to be different if they choose.
+Lastly, everyone has the ability to be different if they choose.
 The problem with narcissism is that they don’t believe they are the problem.

 - Is there anything I can do now?
 Technically, narcissism is not diagnosed until a person reaches eighteen.
 This makes parenting difficult as most of it is completed by this time.
 There is nothing a person can do to make someone else change, they have to want it on their own.
 This is the hard part of parenting, especially after the child has become an adult.
 Margret and Henry can’t change their daughter, but they can change the nature of their interaction.